Meoji/Discord-Bots/README.md

 # Entertainment

-- [x] Powerful Economy, With Lots Of Ways To Make, Spend, And Gamble Money.
+- [x] Powerful Economy Bot Like No Other, With Lots Of Ways To Make, Spend, And Gamble Money.

-- [x] Decision Making Scenarios.
+- [x] Cool Decision Making Scenarios.

-- [x] Lots Of User-User Interaction.
+- [x] Lots Of User-To-User Interaction.

-- [x] Not Just Another Economy Bot; Other Fun Variables For Quality Of Life, And Health.
+- [x] Not Just Another Economy Bot; Other Fun Variables For Quality Of Life, And Health (With Meters).

-- [x] Fully Dynamic - Stats Like "Wealth" WILL Deteriorate Over Time.
+- [x] Fully Dynamic - Some Stats May Deteriorate Over Time Without Any User Input Or Command Used.

 - [x] Hundreds Of Various Responses.

 - [x] True Randomness - No More Rigged Gambling!

+- [x] Holiday Events Synced In Real-Time, Changing Aspects Of The Game.

+- [x] Compare Your Stats With Others.

 - [x] Responses Are Nicely Displayed, With Some Cool Icons.

-- [x] Compare Your Stats With Others.

 - [x] Auto-Progress Saving Across Servers.